live-codes/livecodes/docs/docs/sdk/js-ts.md

 import LiveCodes from '../../src/components/LiveCodes.tsx' import RunInLiveCodes from '../../src/components/RunInLiveCodes.tsx'

 This is the core SDK on which others ([React](react.md), [Vue](vue.md), and [Svelte](svelte.md) SDKs) are build on top.
-It is a lightweight library (less than 5kb gzipped) that allows creating, embedding and communication with LiveCodes playgrounds.
+It is a light-weight ([less than 5kb gzipped](https://bundlephobia.com/package/livecodes)), zero-dependencies library that allows creating, embedding and communication with LiveCodes playgrounds.
 It also allows easily creating links to playgrounds.

 ## Installation